ITO coating: Transparent, conductive, and versatile

 • High transmission in the visible and near infrared range

-• High reflection in the infrared spectrum from approx. 1500 nm (can be reduced by additional layers if required)
+• High reflection in the infrared spectrum from approx. 1500 nm (can be increased by additional layers if required)

 • High stability against environmental influences and temperature